 What if I have a chronic health condition and am concerned about in-person classes, living on campus, or academic programming?

 Students who have concerns about an underlying health condition(s) and the risks of attending classes, living in a residence hall due to COVID-19, or any other aspect of the educational experience should consult with their health care provider.
-Please connect with SAS as soon as possible to discuss accommodations specific to your access needs.
+Please get connected with SAS as soon as possible to discuss accommodations specific to your access needs.

 Please contact SAS directly at (319) 273-2677 Relay 711 or firstname.lastname@example.org if you have any questions or concerns regarding the accommodation process, and a member of the SAS team will follow up with you right away.